brandlewco/jesserieser-hugo-cc/content/about/_index.md

     margin_y: '200'
     margin_left: '10'
     margin_right: '0'
-    background_color: "#FF6A5A"
+    background_color: '#ff6a5a'
     text: >-
-      “I’ve worked with tons of photographers that can’t make something great out of nothing.
+      <p>“I’ve worked with tons of photographers that can’t make something great
+      out of nothing.
 You made gold from a blank canvas.
+Thank you.”
-Thank you.” - _Devin Gillespie Creative Director, Wieden+Kennedy Portland_
+      -&nbsp;<em>Devin Gillespie Creative Director, Wieden+Kennedy

-      It’s no easy task to enter the world of contemporary art color photography, but you have successfully done so with your own unique voice.” - _Rob Schaefer Senior Acquisitions Editor, Princeton Architectural Press_

-      “This shoot wouldnt have been such a success without your attention to detail, hands-on approach, and upfront leg work.
-Thank you!”- _Kate Moore Senior Art Producer, Anomaly New York_

-      “You are incapable of taking a normal picture.” - _Jen Lamping Lead Print Producer RPA Los Angeles_
+      Portland</em></p><p>"It’s no easy task to enter the world of contemporary art color photography, but you have successfully done so with your own unique voice.” <em>- Rob Schaefer Senior Acquisitions Editor, Princeton Architectural Press</em></p><p>“This shoot would not have been such a success without your attention to detail, hands-on approach, and upfront leg work.
+Thank you!”- <em>Kate Moore Senior Art Producer, Anomaly New York</em></p><p>“You are incapable of taking a normal picture.” - <em>Jen Lamping Lead Print Producer RPA Los Angeles</em></p>
     parallax: true
     text_size: lg
     background_image_toggle: false
     image:
-    text_color: "#ffffff"
+    text_color: '#ffffff'
     font_weight: light
     image_css:
     caption_css: